 Condition requirement Means of monitoring during period under review Compliance achieved?
-11. The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 15th day of the following month.
+9. Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge.
+Receipt and assessment of injection data.
+Yes 10.
+Maintain full records of injection data.
+Receipt and assessment of injection data.
+Yes 11.
+If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive.
+Inspection of QA plan.
+Yes 12.
+The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
 Receipt of satisfactory data by the date specified.
-Yes 12.
+Yes 13.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources.
-Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before 1 June 2015, Yes 13.
+Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before 1 June 2015.
+Yes 4.
 All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons.
 Implementation of Groundwater Monitoring Programme and assessment of results.
-Yes 14.
+Yes 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
-Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken Yes 15.
-The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
-Receipt of satisfactory report by 31 August each year.
-Yes 16.
-Notification of commencement of activity.
-Receipt of notification Yes 17.
-Consent review provision.
-N/A N/A
+Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
+Yes